YaolinGe/Javascript/Coursera/AdvancedReact/notes.md

 ## Rendering lists in react
 - `map()` function is used to render lists in react.
 - `key` prop is used to uniquely identify each element in the list, they are unique to the list and not the entire application.
+    - use stable identifier and also unique identifier for the key prop.
 - `index` can be used as `key`, but it is not recommended as it can cause performance issues.
 - `controlled component` is a component that renders a list and also controls the data that is being rendered.
 - `uncontrolled component` is a component that renders a list but does not control the data that is being rendered.